 #1 How many lab reports will I get?
 And will you answer all follow-up questions I may have this month, next month, or next year?

 Answer: You will receive four reports: two reports from DFW Turfgrass Science + two lab reports.
-The first report will be sent to you within 1-4 days after I visit your property.
+The first report will be sent to you within 1-4 days of my visit to your property.
 The lab reports take around three weeks (depending on the season) to be delivered and analyzed, and I will write a summary opinion for you.

 Regarding follow-up questions, I'm primarily a diagnostician and a consultant.
 Consultants have to bill for their time, or they have nothing to bill for.
-Most customers have a couple of questions after the consult, and a few aggressive customers send sixty emails (literally) and seem to want to try and earn a turfgrass science degree for free.
-I build in 15 courtesy minutes for follow-up questions as part of the overall consult.
+Most customers have a couple of questions after the consult, and a few aggressive customers send 60 emails (literally) and seem to want to earn a turfgrass science degree for free.
+I built in 15 courtesy minutes for follow-up questions as part of the overall consult.
 After your paid time is used up, my rate is $1.91 a minute (which comes to $115 per hour) to read and answer future questions.
-Most ad-hoc questions can be answered in 5-10 minutes (unless I don't know the answer and have to research).
-I have consulted customers who have been emailing me 1-2x per year for a decade, and they have told me they feel like it is a really fair price to not be locked into any monthly subscription while still being able to pick the brain of someone who has been to their property, that they trust.
+Most ad hoc questions can be answered in 5-10 minutes (unless I don't know the answer and need to research).
+I have consulted customers who have been emailing me 1-2x per year for a decade, and they have told me they feel it is a really fair price, not to be locked into any monthly subscription, while still being able to pick the brain of someone who has been to their property and whom they trust.
 I believe it is a fair, flexible option for people who want to self-manage their lawn and landscape.

 #2 I'm a "Dirt Doctor" disciple.
 Love his book.
-And so I determined I just need to get my soil healthy, using new organic material.
-So I don’t need all the consult services listed.
+And so I determined that I need to get my soil healthy by using new organic material.
+So I don’t need all the listed consult services.
 Can I just buy a soil test?

 Answer: Lots of things to answer here.
 First, you are misguided in thinking that sprinkling bags of organic material on top of tons of black clay will solve the long list of problems we have with turfgrass in North Texas (removing soil is different; see paragraph 7 below).
-Second, why do you assume you only need a "soil test?"
-A soil test (drying soil in an oven, then extracting nutrients) and a disease test (rhizomes and roots and grass warmed in an incubator then biopsied or microscoped) are not close to the same thing and don't go to the same labs.
+Second, why do you assume you only need a "soil test"?
+A soil test (drying soil in an oven, then extracting nutrients) and a disease test (rhizomes, roots, and grass warmed in an incubator, then biopsied or microscoped) are not the same thing and don't go to the same labs.
 90% of turfgrass problems in North Texas start with a lack of photosynthesis and high soil PH and end with a pile of diseases.
 Your soil needs to be balanced, but balancing it won’t cure most of the existing issues that the super-majority of lawns in North Texas have.
 And sprinkling bags of organic peat moss on top of the black clay will cause even more problems.
-You can read about different types of soil testing here: Soil Testing Near Dallas - Disease Fungus Testing North Texas
+You can read about different types of soil testing here: Soil Testing Near Dallas - Disease Fungus Testing North Texas.

-Answer: No. If Home Depot and Lowes had cheap answers to most of these unique problems in North Texas, these problems would not exist (and you would not be on this website).
-Some people don't want to hear this, but, virtually none of these problems can be fixed with one bag of magic fungicide.
-Most property owners have to make wholesale changes to their cultural practices and their landscape, then stay on a rotational treatment plan going forward.
+Answer: No. If Home Depot and Lowe's had cheap answers to most of these unique problems in North Texas, these problems would not exist (and you would not be on this website).
+Some people don't want to hear this, but virtually none of these problems can be fixed with one bag of magic fungicide.
+Most property owners have to make wholesale changes to their cultural practices and their landscape, then stay on a rotational treatment plan in the future.

 #4 I stopped resodding with St. Augustine and just put in Zoysia under my two live oaks.
 The landscape company told me that they put Zoysia in the shade all the time, and it does not get TARR or TAPP.

 Answer: I hear this a lot.
 Most sod salesmen are in the same category as used car salesmen, and unfortunately, you were lied to.
 First, there are twenty varieties of Zoysia.
-They are not all the same in terms of immunity for various diseases.
-Second, no warm season turfgrass is healthy in less than 4 hours of direct sun, and most varieties require 5-6 (and Bermuda 8-10).
-Further, Zoysia can be infected with TARR/TAP as TARR is in the soil and eats all grassroots without prejudice.
+They are not all the same in terms of immunity to various diseases.
+Second, no warm-season turfgrass is healthy in less than 4 hours of direct sun, and most varieties require 5-6 (and Bermuda 8-10).
+Further, Zoysia can be infected with TARR/TAP, as TARR is in the soil and feeds on all grass roots without prejudice.
 Lastly, it gets 4-5 other diseases and does not like our alkaline, clay soil.
-Zoysia is a great grass, but it is not a "throw it down and forget it" grass for overshaded North Texas properties with clay soils.
-It requires changes to cultural practices and preventative treatment plan to be really healthy in 7.6+ PH clay soil.
+Zoysia is a great grass, but it is not a "throw it down and forget it" grass for North Texas properties with clay soils that are overly shaded.
+It requires changes to cultural practices and a preventative treatment plan to be really healthy in 7.6+ PH clay soil.
 Half of my consults this last year were for Zoysia lawns that were resodded about two years prior.

 #5 I’ve got a weed mess.
 Can I buy sprays at Walmart to get rid of them?

 Answer: yes, for some weeds, no for other weeds.
 And “get rid of” is a loaded question, as people with severe weed infestations usually have had weeds dropping seeds for several years.
-Certain weed seeds can stay in the soil for 3-6 years before trying to germinate, which means pre-emergent can’t stop them until they try to germinate (and it does not stop 100% anyway).
+Certain weed seeds can lie dormant in the soil for 3-6 years before germinating, which means pre-emergent can’t stop them until they try to germinate (and it doesn't stop 100% anyway).
 This means it can take a long time to get on top of weed issues, even for professionals.
-That said, if you have severe weed issues, it is most likely because most of your grass died due to photosynthesis and disease issues, and then the weeds filled the vacuum.
+That said, if you have severe weed issues, it is most likely because most of your grass died due to a lack of photosynthesis and disease, and the weeds filled the vacuum.
 The weeds are the effect, not the cause.

 #6 My family only does “clean eating,” and we only purchase organic produce.
 Therefore, I only want organic products used on my property.
 Will you design an organic-only plan for me?

 Answer: This is not the 1990s and early 2000s.
-And some of the famous books written about soil health during that time are outdated, at least related to turfgrass in North Texas black clay (some principles still hold true for shrubs and veggies, depending on DLI and photosynthesis).
-I wish organics were a viable solution in overshaded North Texas properties, but it is not.
+And some of the famous books written about soil health during that time are outdated, at least as they relate to turfgrass in North Texas black clay (some principles still hold for shrubs and veggies, depending on DLI and photosynthesis).
+I wish organics were a viable solution in overshaded North Texas properties, but most are not.
 Some soil types in full sun, without disease issues, can do well with only organic products.
-However, our alkaline black clay does not drain well and it is significantly more disease-prone, especially when the PH moves above 7.5.
-Then, overplanted trees are thrown in, which adds significantly more disease pressure and organic fungicides and insecticides don’t stand a chance in those scenarios.
-Note: organic fertilizers are good in the heat of the summer though (just more expensive as you have to use 4X more of it).
+However, our alkaline black clay does not drain well and is significantly more disease-prone, especially when the pH rises above 7.5.
+Then, overplanted trees are thrown in, which adds significantly more disease pressure, and organic fungicides and insecticides don’t stand a chance in those scenarios.
+Note: organic fertilizers are good in the heat of the summer, though (just more expensive since you have to use 4-6X as much).

-#7 I want to change all my lawn soil to all organic material and put down “native grass.”
+#7 I want to convert all my lawn soil to organic material and plant “native grass.”
 What do you recommend?

 Answer: If you can afford to "change" your soil, then go for it.
 I would not use all organic material; probably a 50% organic material and 50% sand blend.
 That said, you will need a backhoe, utility location tools, a big dump truck, a crew of several guys, and probably a $30,000-$75,000 budget (depending on square feet of lawn) to dig down 3-4 feet and excavate your black clay out to replace it with an organic blend.
 Next, our “native” grasses grew on the prairie in full sun.
-If you drive around and look at pastures, you will notice that no native grass is growing lush under clusters of trees.
-Buffalo and Bermuda are our most "native" turfgrasses in North Texas, and both require full sun (Buffalo requires 11+ hours).
-So if you don't have the required DLI then you will need to go with groundcover or seed with a real Texas Fescue blend (not sold at Home Depot or Lowes).
-Your Fescue will be 90% dead from late June-September, but it will look great from October (when you reseed it every year) to early June.
+If you drive around and look at pastures, you will notice that no native grass is growing lushly under clusters of trees.
+Buffalo and Bermuda are our most "native" turfgrasses in North Texas, and both require full sun (Buffalo requires 11+ hours of full sun).
+So if you don't have the required DLI, you will need to go with ground cover or seed with a real Texas Fescue blend (not sold at Home Depot or Lowe's).
+Your Fescue will be 70-90% dead from late June through September, but it will look great from October (when you reseed it every year) through early June.

 #9 Do you offer treatment services or any DIY services?
-I heard from some of my neighbors that some of these treatment products are unavailable for homeowners to buy a Lowes.
+I heard from some of my neighbors that some of these treatment products are unavailable to homeowners at Lowe's.

 Answer: I'm primarily a diagnostician and consultant.
-And the main reason people hire me is so they have factual information about whether or not their property is actually treatable.
-Some properties are wasting their money on treatment plans (or resodding), without first making major changes to their cultural practices: amount of daily DLI/photosynthesis, drainage, mowing crew changes and irrigation changes.
+And the main reason people hire me is to get factual information about whether their property is actually treatable.
+Some properties are wasting money on treatment plans (or resodding) without first making major changes to their cultural practices: amount of daily DLI/photosynthesis, drainage, mowing crew changes, and irrigation changes.
 Some properties have pockets that can be successfully treated, and some properties can be treated and repaired in their entirety.
 My reports will honestly tell you whether you should continue trying to grow warm-season turfgrass or switch to something else that is compatible with your property's issues.

-Disease & Soil Treatments - I maintain a small amount of treatment accounts (within 10 miles of North Plano).
-I do this so that I actually know what is going on in the field from year to year with various diseases, as opposed to just opining about the theory from textbooks.
-That said, I won't offer treatment for properties with cultural practice issues, and the property owner does not want to fix them.
-Further, my route is always 97%+ full and I only have new openings a few times yearly when someone moves or cancels service.
+Disease & Soil Treatments - I maintain a small number of treatment accounts (within 10 miles of North Plano).
+I do this so that I actually know what is going on in the field from year to year with various diseases, rather than just opining about theory from textbooks.
+That said, my small route is typically 97%+ full, and there is usually a waitlist.
+And I don't offer treatments to any properties I have not consulted on.

-DIY Treatment Plans - In 2024, due to ongoing requests to help people I could not treat, I started offering DIY treatment plans to a select group of property owners that fixed all of their cultural practice issues, but live outside of my treatment route.
+DIY Treatment Plans - In 2024, due to ongoing requests to help people I could not treat, I started offering DIY treatment plans to smaller property owners who had resolved all of their cultural practice issues but live outside my small treatment route.

 When you are ready to diagnose the root of the problems with your lawn and turfgrass, including drainage, disease, irrigation coverage, sunlight deficiency, overgrown tree shade, soil deficiency, or other turfgrass-related issues, please visit our Contact Us page to contact us about scheduling a visit your property: Contact - DFW Turfgrass Science LLC.